Ethics of technology: Deepfakes

-The United Nations Educational, Scientific and Cultural Organization (UNESCO)
+United Nations Educational, Scientific and Cultural Organization (UNESCO)

 UNESCO – a specialized intergovernmental agency of the United Nations, focusing on promotion of education, culture social and natural sciences and communication and information.

-In the future, the use of principles as expressed in the UNESCO Universal Declaration on Bioethics and Human Rights (2005) will also be analyzed to broaden the description of bioethical reasoning (Adell & Luppicini, 2009).
+In the future, the use of principles as expressed in the UNESCO Universal Declaration on Bioethics and Human Rights (2005) will also be analyzed to broaden the description of bioethical reasoning.

 User data

 In a digital world, much of users' personal lives are stored on devices such as computers and smartphones, and we trust the companies we store our lives on to take care of our data.
 A topic of discussion regarding the ethics of technology is just exactly how much data these companies really need and what they are doing with it.
 Another major cause for concern is the security of our personal data and privacy, whether it is leaked intentionally or not.

 User data has been one of the main topics regarding ethics as companies and government entities increasingly have access to billions of users' information.
 Why do companies need so much data regarding their users and are users aware that their data is being tacked?
 These questions have risen over the years over concerns of how much do companies actually know.
 Some websites and apps now ask users if they are allowed to track user activity across different apps with the option to decline.
 Most companies before did not ask or notify users that their app activity would be tracked.
 Companies over the years have been facing an increased number of data hacks where user's data such as credit cards, social security, phone numbers, and addresses have been leaked.
 Users of social networks such as Snapchat and Facebook have been facing phone calls from scammers as recent data hacks released users' phone numbers.
 The most recent breach to affect Facebook leaked over 533 million Facebook users from 106 countries, including 32 million users alone in the U.S. The type of information leaked included user phone numbers, Facebook IDs, full names, locations, birthdates, bios, and email addresses.
 Hackers and web scrapers have been selling Facebook user data on hacker forums, information for 1 million users can go for $5,000 on these forums.